-- 12.1.4.15 For the subdivision of land which contains or adjoins any waterbody (excluding aquifers) any mitigation to protect the hydrological characteristics and any ecological values of the waterbody (excluding aquifers). - 12.1.4.16 If the land to be subdivided contains any place or item which is listed in Appendix 2 as a Designation, Appendix 3 as a Heritage Item, Appendix 4 as a Protected Tree, Appendix 5 as a Cultural Historic Heritage Site or and ecological site: Appendix 3 as a Heritage, Cultural or Ecological site, or in Appendix 2 as a Designation, or in Appendix 4 as a Protected Tree: - (a) Any effects (adverse or beneficial) which subdividing the land may have on the values of the site, which are identified in the District Plan: and - (b) Any proposed mitigation measures to lessen any adverse effects on the site; and - (c) Whether public access to the site is desirable and, if so, how this may be improved as part of the subdivision; and - (d) Whether the size and shape of the allotment area is appropriate to maintain the values and features of the site and enable ready access to and maintenance of the site or features on the site.
+12.1.4.15 For the subdivision of land which contains or adjoins any waterbody (excluding aquifers) any mitigation to protect the hydrological characteristics and any ecological values of the waterbody (excluding aquifers).

+- 12.1.4.16 If the land to be subdivided contains any ecological site or any place or item which is listed in Appendix 3 as a Heritage Item, Appendix 4 as a Protected Tree, Appendix 5 as a Site of Significance to Tangata Whenua: Appendix 3 as a Heritage, Cultural or Ecological site, or in Appendix 2 as a Designation, or in Appendix 4 as a Protected Tree: - (a) Any effects (adverse or beneficial) which subdividing the land may have on the values of the site, which are identified in the District Plan; and - (b) Any proposed mitigation measures to lessen any adverse effects on the site: and - (c) Whether public access to the site is desirable and, if so, how this may be improved as part of the subdivision; and - (d) Whether the size and shape of the allotment area is appropriate to maintain the values and features of the site and enable ready access to and maintenance of the site or features on the site.